 The amount of space required for the temporary tables in Sybase IQ depends on the amount of the data you expect to replicate to Sybase IQ.
 To adjust the Sybase IQ temporary database space to accommodate the temporary worktables, use the Sybase IQ alter dbspace command.
-For example in:
+See the Sybase IQ documentation for your version for more information.
+For example in Sybase IQ 15.0 and later: